 So Vincent, a persistent struggle with sin does not keep a Christian from heaven.
 But the way that person deals with his sin is an indicator of his spiritual health.
-If he confesses, repents and seeks God help to shun that sin, he is acting as God desires.
+If he confesses, repents and seeks God's help to shun that sin, he is acting as God desires.
 If he loves, nurtures and never confesses his sin, he is not acting how God desires.
-In case of the latter, I suggest spending time evaluating if he truly is a shild of God.
+In case of the latter, I suggest spending time evaluating if he truly is a child of God.

 Thanks for your question,